keegn/gatsby-starter-saas-marketing/README.md

 start the development server:
 ##### `gatsby develop`
 ---
-At the project root, compile your application deployment:
+At the project root, compile your application for deployment:
 ##### `gatsby build`
 ---
-Clean the cache to fix certain errors - run the clean command before starting the dev sever.
+Clean the cache to fix certain errors - run the clean command before starting the dev server.
 #####  `gatsby clean`
 ---
 At the project root, serve the production build of your site: